omar-zaman/omam-fms/README.md

 ### Authentication Errors
 - Ensure you've created an admin user
-- Check that JWT token is being sent in request headers
+- Check that `NEXTAUTH_SECRET` is set in `.env`
-- Verify `JWT_SECRET` is set in `.env`
+- Verify that your browser has a valid NextAuth session (clear cookies and sign in again)

 ## Production Deployment